gatling/gatling/CONTRIBUTING.md

 We use Github's issue tracker as a TODO list or, and as far as you are concerned, for filing bug reports and asking for new features.

+If you need help or simply want to ask a question, please DON'T use this issue tracker!
-If you need help with Gatling, please search [Gatling's Google Group](https://groups.google.com/forum/#!forum/gatling) or post your questions there if they haven't been asked and answered previously.
+Search [Gatling's Google Group](https://groups.google.com/forum/#!forum/gatling) or post your questions there if they haven't been asked and answered previously.

 ## Preliminaries

 * Whenever possible, use the latest Gatling version.